The many faces of Barnard advising

 Remember that your academic advisers want to be helpful to you, but it is your responsibility to ask for their guidance and assistance.

-During the sophomore year, students declare a major and select an adviser who will work with them for the next two years.
-Students who choose to double major will have two major advisers.
-Students who know which major they would like to pursue but are unsure how to select an adviser, should consult with the chair of the department.
-Students may also contact particular faculty members in order to decide if they would be a good match.
+During the sophomore year, you will declare a major and select an adviser who will work with you for the next two years.
+If you choose to double major you will have two major advisers.
+If you know which major you would like to pursue but are unsure how to select an adviser, consult the chair of the department.
+You may also contact particular faculty members in order to decide if they would be a good match.
 Each semester, most departments hold meetings or open houses to help students make informed decisions about majors.
 These meetings provide an opportunity to meet faculty members within a department.

 Special and Combined Major

-Students wishing to apply for a special or combined major should discuss requirements and procedures with their Class Dean.
-Once they are at the point of making application, they should follow the instructions on the Special Major Form or the Combined Major Form, and obtain the necessary approvals, conveying support for their proposed major.
+If you wish to apply for a special or combined major you should discuss requirements and procedures with your Class Dean.
+Once you are at the point of making application, follow the instructions on the Special Major Form or the Combined Major Form, and obtain the necessary approvals, conveying support for your proposed major.